 - You have the right to privacy and confidentiality in the usage of your personal and medical information and records.

-- You have the right to access or receive a copy of your protected health information used and stored by us.
+- You have the right to access or receive a copy of your protected health information maintained by us in a designated record set.
 For access to your entire medical record, you must contact the doctor or facility that provided the service.

 - You have the right to request an amendment to your personal and medical information.
 We cannot amend information we did not create.
 We will refer you to the service provider if you request an amendment to your diagnosis or treatment information.

-- You have a right to a list of disclosures made of your information since April 14, 2003, by us and our business associates.
+- You have a right to an accounting of certain disclosures of your information made by us and our business associates over the last six years.

 - You have the right to complain if you believe your rights have been violated, including the right to complain to the Secretary of the U.S. Department of Health and Human Services.